Debug on Device

 This article explains how to debug a Xamarin.Android application on a device.

-Once your device is connected to your computer, debugging a Xamarin.Android application is just like debugging a desktop application.
+Once your device is connected to your machine, debugging a Xamarin.Android application is done in the same way as any other Xamarin product.

 Once the device has been selected, Xamarin.Android will connect to the device, deploy the application, and then run it.
 When the breakpoint is reached, the debugger will stop the application, allowing you to debug the application just like you would any other C# application.
-This is shown in the screenshot below:
+The screenshots below show the inspection of object values:

 In this document we discussed how to debug a Xamarin.Android application by setting a breakpoint and selecting the target device.